-As of December 31, 2013, we employed 32 full-time employees, including two in research and development, seven in clinical development, two in regulatory, 16 in manufacturing and quality control and assurance, and five in executive, general and administrative.
+As of July 10, 2014, we employed 36 full-time employees, including two in research and development, seven in clinical development, two in regulatory, 20 in manufacturing and quality control and assurance, and five in executive, general and administrative.
+We also employed three part-time employees, including one in clinical development and two in executive, general and administrative.
 We have never had a work stoppage, and none of our employees is represented by a labor organization or under any collective bargaining arrangements.